-As per The Finance Act, 2020, it is proposed to amend Sub-section (42A) of Section 2 of the Act to provide that in the case of a capital asset, being a unit or units in a segregated portfolio, the period for which the original unit or units in the main portfolio were held by the assessee should also be included.
+The Finance Act, 2020 amended Sub-section (42A) of Section 2 of the Act to provide that in the case of a capital asset, being a unit or units in a segregated portfolio, the period for which the original unit or units in the main portfolio were held by the assessee should also be included.

-Furthermore, a new Section 49 (2AG) is proposed to be inserted to provide that the cost of acquisition of a unit or units in the segregated portfolio shall be in the same proportion as the net asset value of the asset transferred to the segregated portfolio bears to the net asset value of the total portfolio immediately before the segregation of portfolios.
+Furthermore, Section 49 (2AG) provides that the cost of acquisition of a unit or units in the segregated portfolio shall be in the same proportion as the net asset value of the asset transferred to the segregated portfolio bears to the net asset value of the total portfolio immediately before the segregation of portfolios.

 The sale of capital assets is taxable based on the following rate structure: